daisvke/minishell/README.md

 * $HOME is initialized as the $PWD (= the path) of the projet's root directory

 ### command prompt
-* The command prompt is displayed in the following way:<br />
+* It is composed of:<br />
 [$LOGNAME]@[$NAME]:[PATH]$
+* Unsetting LOGNAME or NAME does not change the concerned part
 * If the current directory is the one that figures inside the $HOME value, the path is replaced by a tilde : '~'
 * If the current directory's position is lower than $HOME, the tilde does not appear
-* "unset HOME" sets the current absolute path as the command prompt path
 * If the current directory is the root directory of all the system files, only "\$" is shown

 ## Implemented commands